On individual leaf depths of trees: Introduction

 A summary of the combinatorial objects and statistics that we study in the paper appears in Table~\ref{tab:summary}.
 For each combinatorial class that we consider, objects of size $n$ have a family of statistics $s_r$ associated to them, where typically $0\le r\le n$ or $0\le r\le 2n$.
 For example, these statistics may be the depths of the individual leaves of a tree (ordered from left to right), or the heights of the vertices of a Dyck path.
 We consider multivariate generating functions $F(x,y,z)$ where the coefficient of $x^ry^dz^n$ is the number of objects of size $n$ for which the statistic $s_r$ equals $d$.
 Thus, the coefficient of $x^rz^n$ in $F(x,y,z)$, which we denote by $[x^rz^n]F(x,y,z)$, is a polynomial in $y$ that describes the distribution of the statistic $s_r$ on objects of size $n$.
 The value $f_n=[x^rz^n]F(x,1,z)$ is the number of objects of size $n$ ---which in particular is independent of $r$, for $r$ in the appropriate range.
 The average value of $s_r$ on these objects equals

 In Section~\ref{sec:binary} we illustrate the technique by enumerating binary trees with respect to the depth of each leaf.
-Most of the results in this section, such as the multivariate generating function, the average depth of the $r$th leaf in binary trees of size $n$, and its asymptotic behavior as $n\to\infty$, had been previously obtained by Kirschenhofer~\cite{kirschenhofer_height_1983,kirschenhofer_new_1983}, Gutjahr and Pflug~\cite{gutjahr_asymptotic_1992}, and Panholzer and Prodinger~\cite{panholzer_descendants_1997,panholzer_moments_2002}.
-A seemingly new result in this section is the limit distribution of the depth of the $r$th leaf for fixed $r$.
+Some of the results in this section, such as the multivariate generating function, the average depth of the $r$th leaf in binary trees of size $n$, and its asymptotic behavior as $n\to\infty$, had been previously obtained by Kirschenhofer~\cite{kirschenhofer_height_1983,kirschenhofer_new_1983}, Gutjahr and Pflug~\cite{gutjahr_asymptotic_1992}, and Panholzer and Prodinger~\cite{panholzer_descendants_1997,panholzer_moments_2002}.
+Still, we describe the limiting distribution of the depth of the $r$th leaf for fixed $r$, which appears to be a new result.
 We also consider the abscissa of each leaf as defined in~\cite{bousquet-melou_limit_2006}.

 In Section~\ref{sec:Dyck} we enumerate Dyck paths with respect to the height of each vertex, and also with respect to the height of each up-step.
 We deduce the average height of the $r$th vertex, the $r$th up-step, and the $r$th down-step, as well as the distribution of these statistics for fixed $r$ in the limit as $n\to\infty$.